DaveBenham/VenomPremium/VenomChaosBoxes.md

 # Venjolin Plus
 ![Venjolin Plus module image](doc/VenjolinPlus.png)

-***Important note - if you purchased the Venjolin rather than the entire Chaos Boxes plugin then your module browser will not show the Venjolin Plus.
-You can still access the Venjolin Plus by inserting a Venjolin into your patch, and then use the "Add Venjolin+" context menu option.
-You can delete the Venjolin after the Venjolin Plus has been added to your patch.***

 The Venjolin Plus is an enhanced version of the Venjolin.
 The [Configuration](#configuration-section), [Osc1](#osc1-oscillator-1-section), [Osc2](#osc2-oscillator-2-section), and [Rungler](#rungler-section) sections are identical to the Venjolin.
 Refer to the [Venjolin documentation](#venjolin) for information about those sections.